My-DIGI-ID/ddl-verification-controller/README.md

 When everything is working you should see a request made by the application after you scanned the QR Code

+## Dependencies
+You can use the plugin ``dependency-check`` to check if the used dependencies are out of date or have some kind of security issues.

+You can find a tutorial on how to use the plugin on the official website: ``https://jeremylong.github.io/DependencyCheck/dependency-check-maven/``

 ## Troubleshooting

 ### Error: javax.management.beanserver: Exception calling isInstanceOf java.lang.ClassNotFoundException...